Dante's Peak

-Dante's Peak is a 1997 American science fiction natural disaster thriller film directed by Roger Donaldson, written by Leslie Bohem, and starring Pierce Brosnan, Linda Hamilton, and Charles Hallahan.
-The film is set in the fictional town of Dante's Peak where the inhabitants fight to survive a volcanic eruption from a long dormant stratovolcano that has suddenly woken up.
+Dante's Peak is a 1997 American disaster film directed by Roger Donaldson, written by Leslie Bohem, and starring Pierce Brosnan, Linda Hamilton, and Charles Hallahan.
+The film is set in the fictional town of Dante's Peak where the inhabitants fight to survive the eruption of a long dormant stratovolcano that has suddenly become active again.
 The film was released on February 7, 1997, under the production of Universal Pictures and Pacific Western Productions.
-It received negative reviews from critics and became an average success.
-It was the last film in which Charles Hallahan starred before his death nine months later in November 1997.
+The release came just weeks prior to the similarly themed film, Volcano, starring Tommy Lee Jones, which came out in April of the same year.

 It is the third film collaboration between Gale Anne Hurd and Hamilton, who both previously worked in the first two Terminator films.

 Plot

 In 1993, USGS volcanologist Harry Dalton and his partner-turned-fiancée Marianne attempt to escape an ongoing eruption in Colombia.
-As they venture out, a piece of debris smashes through the roof of the truck, killing Marianne.
+As they venture out, a lava bomb smashes through the roof of the truck, killing Marianne.

-Four years later, Harry is assigned by his superior Dr. Paul Dreyfus to investigate seismic activity near the town of Dante's Peak, Washington, a town that borders a dormant stratovolcano.
-Harry arrives and meets Mayor Rachel Wando with her children Graham and Lauren.
-Rachel offers to take Harry with them as they see her former mother-in-law Ruth Wando, an elderly hermit who lives near the lake at the base of the volcano.
+Four years later, despite the trauma he suffered in the course of his employment, Harry is assigned by his superior, Dr. Paul Dreyfus, to investigate seismic activity near the town of Dante's Peak, Washington, which borders a stratovolcano.
+Harry meets Mayor Rachel Wando with her children, Graham and Lauren.
+Rachel offers to take Harry with them as they see her former mother-in-law Ruth, an elderly hermit who lives near the lake at the base of the volcano.

-While exploring, they find dead trees, dead squirrels, and two people scalded to death in a hot spring.
+While exploring, they find dead trees, dead squirrels, and a couple of tourists boiled to death in a hot spring.
+Harry stops Graham from jumping into the spring upon seeing the bodies.
 Harry instructs Paul to bring a USGS team to monitor the volcano, but their initial survey finds no indications of volcanic activity.
 Paul advises against Harry putting the town on alert.
-Still, Harry tries to convince Rachel to prepare for a disaster while developing a relationship with her and the children.
+Still, Harry tries to convince Rachel to prepare for a disaster.

-One day, Harry and his co-worker Terry examine the summit's crater until a rock slide traps Terry, causing him to suffer a broken leg.
+One day, Harry examines the summit's crater until a rock slide traps his co-worker Terry, causing him to suffer a broken leg.
 Both men are rescued by a helicopter.
 Days go by showing no signs of any threat or activity.
-Paul decides that no danger is imminent and the USGS team begins preparing to leave.

-When Harry goes to say goodbye to Rachel, they discover that the town's water supply has been contaminated with sulfur dioxide.
-The next morning, seismic readings and gas levels rise dramatically.
-Finally convinced that the volcano will erupt and with the National Guard unavailable until the next day, Paul gives Harry permission to put the town on alert.
+Paul decides that no danger is imminent, and the USGS team prepares to leave.
+When Harry says goodbye to Rachel, they discover that the town's water supply has been contaminated with sulfur dioxide.
+The following day, seismic readings and sulfur levels rise dramatically.
+Convinced that the volcano will erupt and with the National Guard unavailable until the next day, Paul permits Harry to put the town on alert.